 The historical development of wind energy technology

-The pursuit of enhanced energy output from wind turbines has led engineers to explore various design improvements.
-The focus has been on increasing rotor diameter and optimising blade aerodynamics to capture more wind at lower speeds.
-These advancements enable turbines to generate substantial electricity even in less-than-ideal wind conditions.
+in less-than-ideal wind conditions.
 Continuous innovations are also shaping the materials used in turbine construction, ensuring they are lighter yet more durable, thereby improving overall performance and longevity.

 Moreover, the integration of advanced control systems has significantly improved the efficiency of power generation.
 By utilising real-time data and sophisticated algorithms, modern turbines can adjust their orientation to face the wind optimally.
 This dynamic response maximises energy capture while reducing wear on mechanical components.
 As research progresses, the ongoing development of high-efficiency turbines holds promise for increasing the viability of wind energy as a major player in the global energy landscape.